computer-lab/computerlab.io/source/_posts/decentralized-pigeon-game-nyc.md

 __Like many others, in 2017 I became dangerously obsessed with blockchains and pigeons.__

-Some days I felt like my brain was broken, because all I could do was watch YouTube videos about the technicalities of scaling a global decentralized ledger or a loft of healthy Birmingham Roller pigeons.
+Some days it felt like my brain was broken because all I could do was watch YouTube videos about the challenges of scaling a global decentralized ledger or a loft of healthy Birmingham Roller pigeons.

 Many people were very skeptical about my new interests.

 "Pigeons are just rats with wings!" some friends said.
 "They spread disease!"

-Actually, these friends were just spreading FUD.
+Actually, these friends were just repeating FUD.
 The "rats with wings" phrase originates from the 1980 movie "Stardust Memories", directed by accused child molestor Woody Allen.
 The belief that pigeons spread disease is the result of a misinformation campaign by pest control companies who want to sell poisons like